ctfhacker/binja-example/PITCHME.md

 ---
 ### What do we currently have?

+Isolating the other sprintfs leave one

 ```c
 sprintf(path, "/tmp/%s_%d", buf, strlen(buf));
 ```

+---

+The parameters for this sprintf
 ```
 (<il: mem#8 = 0x400650(rdi_1#3, 0x40095c, rdx_1#3, rcx_1#1) @ mem#7>,
 	'%s', <stack frame offset -0x118>)